vfhwang/vcfh.work/_posts/2020-02-15-farewill-will.md

 This ambitious goal meant we needed to redesign our will writing experience to both broaden who we can write a will for, and increase the proportion of people who finish writing their will.

-{% include image.html url='/assets/images/farewill-will/wills-landing.png' description='Redesigning our onboarding flow' %}
+{% include image.html url='/assets/images/farewill-will/farewill-old-office.png' description='Research analysis in our tiny old office' %}